Brent Lillibridge: New York Yankees

 On June 21, 2013, Lillibridge was traded to the New York Yankees for cash.
 The Yankees promoted Lillibridge to the major leagues when they placed Derek Jeter on the disabled list on July 19.
 He was designated for assignment to make room for the activation of Alex Rodriguez on August 5.
 He was outrighted from the 40-man roster and optioned to Triple-A on August 9.
 He declared free agency on October 1.

 Texas Rangers

 Lillibridge signed a minor league contract with the Texas Rangers on December 12, 2013.
 He was assigned to the minor league camp on March 22, 2014, failing to make the Rangers' Opening Day roster.
 He became a free agent after the 2014 season and had chosen to retire by the start of the 2015 season.

 Personal life

-Lillibridge and his wive have three children.
+Lillibridge and his wife have three children.
 Lillibridge is a Christian, and his invitation to baseball player Steven Souza Jr. to attend church with him led to Souza's baptism.

 Lillibridge's younger brother Kiel was his teammate with the Washington Huskies in 2005.

 As of 2025, Lillibridge is one of the owners of a batting cage and baseball and softball training company in Washington state.